Archbishop of Wales

 Williams was succeeded by Barry Morgan, who signed 'Barry Cambrensis'.
-Morgan oversaw the first consecration of a female bishop in the province, and was noted for his radicalism in other fields including same sex marriage and his willingness to pronounce on political issues, including devolution, immigration, and organ donation.
+Morgan oversaw the first consecration of a female bishop in the province, and was noted for his radicalism in other fields including same-sex marriage and his willingness to pronounce on political issues, including devolution, immigration, and organ donation.
 At the time of his retirement in 2017, he was the senior archbishop in the Anglican Communion by length of service.

 The next archbishop was John Davies, who had been the senior bishop in the Church in Wales, and was elected on 6 September 2017 after acting as archbishop following Morgan's retirement.
 He was the first Bishop of Swansea and Brecon to hold the post of archbishop.
 He retired both as Bishop of Swansea and Brecon and as archbishop on 2 May 2021.

 On 6 December 2021, Andy John, Bishop of Bangor, was elected to serve as Archbishop of Wales by an Electoral College of the Church in Wales meeting at Holy Trinity Church, Llandrindod Wells; his election was confirmed (and therefore he legally took up the archiepiscopal See) immediately.
+John announced his immediate retirement from the post on 27 June 2025.

 Edwards, the first archbishop, Bishop of St Asaph, was supported in the diocese of St Asaph by the sole Bishop of Maenan; Glyn Simon and Barry Morgan were supported by Assistant Bishops of Llandaff.
 Andy John, Archbishop from 2021, appointed Mary Stallard to be Assistant Bishop of Bangor.

+On 30 July 2025, Cherry Vann, Bishop of Monmouth, was officially appointed as Archbishop of Wales.
+She was the first woman to be elected as an Anglican archbishop in the United Kingdom and the first openly gay and partnered bishop to serve as a primate in the Anglican Communion.
+The choice of Vann was met with dismay from a variety of Christian groupings, including GAFCON, which called the election of Vann as “another painful nail in the coffin of Anglican orthodoxy” and Christian Concern, calling the appointment "tragic."
+Vann's appointment was welcomed by the Open Table Network as "a source of great joy and celebration".